video500/slideshow-ffmpeg/README.md

 # slideshow-ffmpeg

-Create a slideshow video with music from images
+Create a slideshow video with music from images using ffmpeg.

+Works on Linux, but initially created for use in termux.